 In fact, the quality of music from the heavier end of the spectrum was so next level this year, that we had to expand our album's of the year list from 10 to 20 albums, and we still feel like we left out more than a few worthy contenders off of the list.
 So with apologies to many and congratulations to 20, listed in alphabetical order, by artist, here are the 20 best albums of 2021, according to us.

-Architects- For Those Who Choose To Exist
+Architects- For Those That Wish To Exist

 Another standout effort from one of the finest and most influential heavy acts walking planet earth.